A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 Note: Claims that hybrids can be produced from this highly disparate cross require confirmation.

-of it states that “this remarkable filly (seven months old) was found a short time since in the New Forest, and is evidently of a mixed breed, between the horse and the deer.
-Her mother (a pony mare) was observed to associate with some red deer stags in the New Forest for some months, and, at last, this foal was seen by her side.
-The nose shows a proximity both to the stag and horse; her forehead is round, like that of the deer; legs slender and distinctly double; hoofs pointed, and partly double; color brown, lighter under the belly, and tail like a deer.
+This remarkable filly (seven months old) was found a short time since in the New Forest, and is evidently of a mixed breed, between the horse and the deer.
+The mother (a pony mare) was observed to associate with some red deer stags in the New Forest for some months, and, at last, this foal was seen by her side.
+The nose shows a proximity both to the stag and the horse; her forehead is round, like that of the deer; legs slender and distinctly double; hoofs pointed, and partly double; colour brown, lighter under the belly [as in a deer]; tail like a deer.

 This extraordinary animal is the property of T. G. Attwater, Esq., of Attwater, at the village of Bodenham, three miles from Salisbury.
-Dr. Fowler, of that city, has inspected the hybrid, and is quite satisfied of the correctness of the preceding statement; and Colonel Buckley (a keeper of the New Forest) has likewise seen the animal, and is of a similar opinion.
+Dr. Fowler, of that city has inspected the hybrid, and is quite satisfied with the correctness of the preceding statement; and Colonel Buckley (a Keeper of the New Forest) has likewise seen that animal, and is of a similar opinion.

-The Edinburgh New Philosophical Journal (1827, p.
-390) contains a brief report about a deer-horse hybrid entitled, “Extract of a Letter to M. de Férussac, dated Berlin, 27th January, 1827.”
+A different instance of a deer-horse is alleged in the Edinburgh New Philosophical Journal (1827, p.
+390), which contains a brief report about such a hybrid entitled, “Extract of a Letter to M. de Férussac, dated Berlin, 27th January, 1827.”
 It reads as follows: